 - Massachusetts: On July 5, 2013, Gov. Deval Patrick (D) signed into law HB 3452, requiring Massachusetts to come into compliance with new federal regulations under the ACA.
 On July 12, 2013, Patrick signed into law the state's FY 2014 budget, which supports full implementation of the Affordable Care Act, including the Medicaid expansion.

 - Michigan: On Sept.
 3, 2013, the Michigan House voted 75-32 to grant final approval to a bill that would expand the state's Medicaid program beginning in April 2014.
 Gov. Rick Snyder (R) signed the bill into law on Sept.
 16, 2013.
-The proposal contains cost-sharing provisions for Medicaid beneficiaries and requires approval from the federal government.
+The proposal contains cost-sharing provisions for Medicaid beneficiaries; it received federal approval in December.

 - Minnesota: Gov. Mark Dayton (D) in February 2013 signed legislation that expanded Medicaid to an additional 35,000 childless, low-income adults in the state.